 Helping Your Loved One Manage Their Incontinence

 There are many options for managing leaks, including behavioral changes, pelvic floor exercises, changes in diet, wearing protective hygiene, medication, and surgery.
 The best choices will vary depending on the causes and the type and level of leakage your loved one is experiencing.
 The good news is, there's a Prevail® protective hygiene product for every one of them.
-In fact, Prevail is the #1 ranked protective hygiene brand in healthcare,* so your loved one can keep living their life with comfort and confidence.
+In fact, Prevail is a leading protective hygiene brand in healthcare, so your loved one can keep living their life with comfort and confidence.